jejjohnson/jbayesevt/notes/conceptual/evt.md

 ***
 ## Formulation

+**Three Interpretations**

+> There are three interpretations of extreme value theory which are complementary.
+In a nutshell, there are three ways of selecting extreme values from data and then defining a likelihood function.

+- Max Values —> GEVD
+- Threshold + Max Values —> GPD
+- Threshold + Max Values + Counts + Summary Statistic —> PP

 **Extreme value distributions** (EVD) are the limiting distributions for the maximum/minimum of large collections of independent random variables from the same arbitrary distribution.

 There are many instances of ways to measure extreme values.